jitlogic/kanar/README.md

 ```
 $ lein new kanar myserver -- --with-ldapauth
 ```

+In order to use Hazelcast to have distributed ticket registry use `--with-hazelcast` option.

 Created project can (and should) be modified and adjusted to individual needs, yet it can be compiled and installed from get go: